Understanding the Current Landscape of Landlord Regulations

 What Landlords Can Do Now

-Landlords and investors who already document decisions, standardise tenancy processes, treat possession as a legal procedure rather than a fallback, and understand risk at portfolio level are unlikely to be surprised by the new framework.
+Landlords and investors who already document decisions, standardise tenancy processes, and treat possession as a legal procedure rather than a fallback are unlikely to be surprised by the new framework.
+Understanding risk at a portfolio level is also essential.

-Those who rely on informality, churn, or ambiguity are more exposed, not because the law has suddenly become punitive, but because it is becoming easier to see patterns over time.
+Those who rely on informality, churn, or ambiguity are more exposed.
+This is not because the law has suddenly become punitive, but because it is becoming easier to see patterns over time.

 ScanSan Properties has a platform that allows landlords to manage their portfolio - tracking compliance, best practices, investment opportunities, and fair market rates.
 It's free to sign up, and you don't need to enter any card details to get started and see if it's a good fit for your business.